asiminah/asiminah.github.io/_projects/fordham-calc3.md

 **Midterms:** There will be two midterms.
 Midterm 1 is on Thurs.
 10/9 and Midterm 2 is on Thurs.
 11/20.
 We will have review sessions in class on Monday the week of the exam.

 **Final exam:** The final exam will be cummulative and during finals week.
-The final exam is on TBD.
+The final exam is on **Monday, December 15, 2025 at 1:30PM-3:30PM**.
 No make-ups will be given unless for a reason approved by the Dean of Students.

 **Grading:** The course grade will be composed of homework, quizzes, two midterms, and a final exam.
 The breakdown will be as follows: